sunnyvalechha/Only-AWS/README.md

 * Secret manager: Information which is highly sensitive can stored either secret manager or vault.
 This feature can rotate certificates and passwords once in a 90 or 120 days we set.
 * We can integrate the combination both system manager and secret manager to use our sensitive and non-sensitive data due to the cost also because Aws will charge to make you data safe.

+# 3 tier architecture

+* 3 tier is where frontend + backend + database is required.
+* 2 tier is where only frontend and backend is required no database.